NixOS/rfcs/rfcs/0000-rfc-process.md

 OS, so that all stakeholders can be confident about the direction the ecosystem is evolving in.

-This RFC is used to bootstrap the process.
-Further RFCs can be used to refine the process.

 # Motivation
 [motivation]: #motivation